oomlout/oomlout_oomp_builder/navigation/electronic/ic/essop_10/converter/usb_to_serial_converter/wch/ch340k/part/readme.md

-# Electronic Ic Essop 10 Converter Usb To Serial Converter Wch Ch340K
+# Electronic IC Essop 10 Converter USB To Serial Converter Wch Ch340K

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base